aleksaToljic/ananas-test/README.md

 - Added just two simple unit tests
 - Added some simple automation for rendering the routes, it will render the routes based on the structure of the `pages` folder, then `<Router/>` component is using that generated info to render the routes.
 - Since the task was to have propsMessage setuped from one location, I used `React.Context` via `HelloFromContainer.tsx` since I didn't have any Context in this app, so I was just showing how would I use Context via two functions I added `createContainer()` and `useContainer()`, small functions that are copied from `unstated-next`
+- **_Posts route should show a list of posts and associated comments.
+Every post should have a user's name associated._**
+  - The above quote about the feature request is not completed.
+On Posts page there are only posts, on Post page, there is post and comments associated, but no user's name associated.
+- What I also wanted to do is add some github actions, for deployment and for linting

 ##### Folder structure